aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/cantillation/an-ashkenazi-style-cantillation-system-for-job-by-isaac-gantwerk-mayer.html.md

 <body>
 Title: An Ashkenazi-style Cantillation System for Job, by Isaac Gantwerk Mayer<br />
 Primary contributor: isaac.gantwerk-mayer<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=21293">http://opensiddur.org/?p=21293</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=21293">http://opensiddur.org/?p=21293</a>
 <p />
 <hr />